 Provide all multilingual Legal Expressions and Formats in the RDFa metadata

 The RDFa or JSON-LD contained in the retrieved HTML MUST describe all LegalExpressions and all Formats of these LegalExpressions.
-A client that retrieves the metadata will thus get a complete view of the FRBR tree for that LegalResource.
+A client that retrieves the metadata will thus get a complete view of the FRBR tree for that LegalResource, whatever linguistic variant it retrieves.

 Update monthly